 Sometimes, translation and interpretation mistakes may just be funny.
 But other times they can influence major historical or business conflicts.
-This is why hiring professional interpreter services is crucial.
-Here are some of the most controversial translations and interpretation accidents we have come across.
+This is why hiring professional translation and interpretation services is crucial.
+Here are some of the most controversial translations accidents we have come across.

 Due to a bad translation of the Old Testament, poor Moses ended up with horns on his head.
 St. Jerome made a mistake and translated the Hebrew word “keren” as “horned” instead of “radiance”.
 As such, Moses was depicted with horns for centuries.